Joanna Castle Miller is a writer and comedian whose work has appeared on Fortune, Time, NBC, VH1, E! Entertainment, PBS, and Food Network.

-Other current projects include the upcoming Fox News the Musical, her new play SH@MED, which premiered in 2016 at Georgia Southwestern University, her short film Ash (currently in post-production), and WTF Lucy, a modern feminist take on every episode of I Love Lucy.
+Other current projects include Fox News the Musical, her new play SH@MED (Georgia Southwestern University / Last Frontier Theater Conference), her short film Ash, and WTF Lucy, a modern feminist take on every episode of I Love Lucy.
 She can also be seen around town performing standup, sketch, and the occasional show tune.

 Born and raised in Memphis, Joanna is a classically trained vocalist and studied musical theater at NYU’s CAP21 studio before graduating summa cum laude from the Gallatin School of Individualized Study with a concentration in dramatic writing and journalism.